 in a medium bowl.

-Add 3 cups water; stir until well incorporated.
-Add more water if necessary, a tablespoon at a time — dough should not be stiff.
+and stir until well incorporated.
+Add more water if necessary, a tablespoon at a time — the dough should not be stiff.

-Cover with plastic wrap and let dough rise at room temperature in a draft-free area until surface is covered with tiny bubbles and dough has more than doubled in size, about 18 hours.
+Cover with plastic wrap and let the dough rise at room temperature in a draft-free area until the surface is covered with tiny bubbles and the dough has more than doubled in size, about 18 hours.

-Transfer dough to a floured work surface.
-Gently shape into a rough ball.
+Transfer the dough to a floured work surface.
+Gently shape it into a rough ball.
 Divide into 6 equal portions.
 Working with 1 portion at a time, quickly shape into a ball.
-Dust dough with flour, then set aside on work surface or a floured baking sheet.
+Dust dough with flour then set aside on a work surface or a floured baking sheet.
 Repeat with remaining portions.

-Let dough rest, covered with plastic wrap or a damp kitchen towel, until soft and pliable, about 1 hour.
-Proceed with recipe or transfer each to a plastic quart container, cover, and store in fridge (or wrap each dough ball separately in plastic wrap and store in fridge.)
+Let the dough rest, covered with plastic wrap or a damp kitchen towel, until soft and pliable, about 1 hour.
+Proceed with a recipe or transfer each to a plastic quart container, cover, and store in the fridge (or wrap each dough ball separately in plastic wrap and store in the fridge).

 Pull out a pizza round from the fridge one hour before you plan on baking.
 Dust dough with flour and place on a floured work surface.

-Place a Baking Steel or pizza stone in top third of oven and preheat oven to its hottest setting, 550 degrees F (290 degrees C).
+Place a Baking Steel or pizza stone in the top third of the oven and preheat the oven to its hottest setting, 550 degrees F (290 degrees C).